cppitems/cppitems/items/005/item.md

 This exercise is one of three parts of EX1; submission deadline for EX1 is **Mo 09.11.2020, 4pm**.
 See also https://cppitems.github.io/#/item/000 for an overview of dates and deadlines.

+The source related to this exercise are available at https://github.com/cppitems/cppitems/tree/master/items/005 .

 This exercise deals with a `Widget` type which looks like this:
 ```pmans
 struct /*f*/ Widget /*x*/{